mattyoung101/omicron2d/README.md

 ## Project status

-Updated: 3 February 2021
+Updated: 4 February 2021

-Currently working on movement behaviours like MoveToPoint to get the robot moving.
+Agents can now move around properly using a MoveToPoint behaviour!
+This internally uses a PD (proportional derivative) controller to smooth out movements.
+Working on adding some more basic movement behaviours, then will work on higher level ones in the future.

 Previously: